 Mel participated in the initial workshop help in Canberra April 2016 and has continued to contribute suggestions and advocate for open government.
 She was able to attend and participate in the OGP Natural Resources Working Group workshop whilst in Madrid in October 2016 for the International Open Data Conference.

-In November 2017 Mel attended the Open Contracting Partnership Conference in Amsterdam, a gathering of 200 people from all over the world working in anti-corruption, open contracting, and procurement reform.
+In November 2017 Mel attended the Open Contracting Partnership Conference in Amsterdam, a gathering of 200 people from all over the world working in open contracting, anti-corruption, and procurement reform.
 The Open Contracting Partnership (OCP) are now supporting Mel and May Miller Dawkins to do advocacy work, and develop ways and projects to introduce open contracting to Australia.